feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

   :widths: 1 5

   * - ``"Player": "Yes"``
     - If the image layer is for representing the player, use this key-value combination.
 This will recolor the layer based on the player's appearance settings.
-Excluding the key causes it to be considered off.
+Excluding the :term:`key` causes it to be considered off.
   * - ``"Player": "Silhouette"``
     - When representing the player in an image layer, you need to make another variant of it for use with this key-value combination.
 If the player set their appearance to silhouette, this image layer will be automatically used by the game.

-The ``"Images":`` key in these layer objects feature an array where the image and all its variants are declared, each image variant being contained in its object.
+The ``"Images":`` :term:`key` in these layer :term:`objects` feature an :term:`array` where the image and all its variants are declared, each image variant being contained in its object.
 They are handled using functions found in the :ref:`Image Layers` documentation.
-The object works as follows:
+The :term:`object` works as follows:

 .. list-table::
   :widths: 1 5